Votto, Castellanos homer in Reds’ 10-3 rout of Indians

 CINCINNATI (AP) — Joey Votto hit a two-run homer to cap a seven-run third inning and the Cincinnati Reds cruised to a 10-3 rout of the Cleveland Indians on Friday night.

 Jeff Hoffman (2-1) gave the Reds another solid start, surrendering just a run and seven hits through six innings and helping himself with a looping RBI single in the third.
-Nick Castellanos homered in the sixth inning for the Reds, who struck first in the weekend battle of Ohio.
+Hoffman loaded the bases with two outs in the top of the third but got out of it with no damage.

-Seven of the Reds starters scored in the third.
+Seven of the Reds starters scored in the bottom of the inning.
 Eugenio Suárez doubled down the third base line to drive in two, and Votto followed with his shot off the top of the left field wall.

+“That inning was huge and set the tone for the rest of the game,” Hoffman said.

+Reds manager David Bell said Hoffman pitched even better after contributing offensively.

 Tyler Stephenson had a two-run single in the fifth inning.